-Yesterday, LAJ film festival screened, on line, Golda’s Balcony, the one-woman play, which has now become a film.
+Yesterday, the LAJ film festival screened, online, Golda’s Balcony, the one-woman play, which has now become a film.
 There was also a 90-minute interview by Hilary Helstein with Tovah Feldshuh, the actress who plays Golda.

 The play is a tour-de-force exposing Golda Meir’s character as a mother, a wife, and a passionate Zionist, who also happened to be the Prime Minister of Israel during the devastating Yom Kippur war (1973).
-The crux of the play is the Yom Kippur War and the choices that Golda herself, had to make.
+However, the crux of the play is the Yom Kippur War, and the choices Golda herself had to make.

 The play exposes the travails of leadership and brings history to life.
-Will she or won’t she use the secret weapon?
+But will she or won’t she use the secret weapon?
 What goes through her mind as she faces these agonizing moments?
-In the interview, Tovah shares her personal history, research, and active participation in the creation of this work of art – the tweaking of the play and the development of the character.
+In the interview, Tovah shares her personal history, research, and active participation in creating this work of art – the tweaking of the play and the development of the character.
 Tovah brings it off brilliantly.

 This film deserves all of the many awards it has recently garnered.
 It shares history, not from a linear and intellectual standpoint but as if from the visceral connection of personal memory – the first person singular – memory itself.

 Although the film referred to events up to Golda’ Meir’s death in 1973, it is sadly relevant today as it reveals both the birth of the state of Israel and the constant agonizing struggle for its survival, which continues to the present day.